Esri/storymap-tour/README.md

 ## Tips

+### Supported browsers
+The Map Tour viewer is supported on IE8+.
+The interactive builder is supported on IE9+.
+We actively test it in all major browsers but if you experience some difficulties, we recommend that you use Chrome.

+If you experience some difficulties, please let us know.
+In the meantime, by building your Map Tour using the CSV template you will minimize your interaction with the builder interface.

 ### Pictures

 We recommend landscape orientation photos instead of portrait.
 Portrait orientation images can be used but on smaller screens like the iPad, a lot of the photo may be obscured by the caption, because text takes up more space when it is displayed in a tall area compared to a wide area.
 Although images of different sizes, shapes and orientation can be used in one Map Tour, we recommend using the exact same size and shape for all the images.
 In this way, the user won't be distracted by different sized images as they follow the tour.